shuhashi0352/Probing-JP-Politeness/README.md

 - macro-F1
 - (optional) confusion matrix

-> Note: If the probe score at `best_layer` is close to the fine-tuned classifier score, it suggests the politeness signal is already quite explicit in the representation (linearly readable).
+If the probe score at `best_layer` is close to the fine-tuned classifier score, it suggests the politeness signal is already quite explicit in the representation (linearly readable).

+However, you still can’t say it’s “explicit” in a mechanistic sense even if that's the case.

+- The information may be **weakly present** but still separable.
+- It only tells you they reach similar accuracy, **not that they reach it in the same way**.

 ---